Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/ensembl-website-basics.md

 ![](../../img/id-entity-viewer.svg)

-Use the Entity viewer to look at gene details, including transcript structures, protein domains, links out to other databases and sequences.
+Use the Feature explorer to look at gene details, including transcript structures, protein domains, links out to other databases and sequences.

 ![](../../img/id-blast.svg)